WICG/aom/explainer.md

 When the focused DOM element changes, accessible focus follows it: the DOM element's associated accessible node gets focused.

+#### Privacy concerns

+One of the biggest concerns around this proposal is that any events fired on virtual nodes would be an immediate indication that the user must be using assistive technology, which is private information that the user may not want to reveal.

+Adding a permission dialog might help if virtual nodes were only truly needed on a small number of specialized websites, but that would preclude their use in any widget library.

+#### Current thinking

+To avoid privacy concerns, the most likely path forwards for custom-drawn UI will be to promote the use of true DOM elements as fallback content, with efforts to address weaknesses in this approach, such as:

+- Addressing performance issues, perhaps by making it easier to avoid layout for fallback nodes
+- New ARIA attributes to allow specifying the accessible bounding box of a node
+- New ARIA attributes to decouple the node that has input focus, from the node that is exposed as focused to assistive technology
+- New ARIA attributes to make it possible to build a fully custom text editing control

 #### Spec/implementation status